 Consider the winter season when electricity bills tend to soar due to heating requirements and extended hours of illumination.
 If you’ve generated surplus power during the summer and contributed it to the grid, you can confidently approach the winter months.
 Your accumulated net metering credits will be a financial buffer, unquestionably reducing your expenses.

 Remember that net metering may yield little savings right after your solar installation.
 Factors such as weather fluctuations and the amount of excess power your solar panels generate can influence the time it takes to observe significant results from net metering.
 However, when you tally the benefits over an entire year, the actual value of net metering becomes evident.

 Pros and Cons of Net Metering

-When contemplating the financial viability of net metering versus battery storage, weighing the benefits and considering your specific circumstances is essential.
+When contemplating the financial viability of NEM versus battery storage, weighing the benefits and considering your specific circumstances is essential.